Assistance for Orphans and Other Vulnerable Children in Developing Countries Act of 2005: Findings and policy

 Section 2 of Public Law 109–95 sets out congressional findings describing the scale and causes of the global orphan and vulnerable-children crisis, citing the impacts of HIV/AIDS, armed conflict, natural disasters, and extreme poverty on children's well-being.
-The act states that it is United States policy to support a comprehensive, coordinated, and effective response to the needs of orphans and other vulnerable children in developing countries, working in partnership with foreign governments, international organisations, faith-based groups, and non-governmental organisations.
+The act states that it is United States policy to support a comprehensive, coordinated, and effective response to the needs of orphans and other vulnerable children in developing countries, working in partnership with foreign governments, international organizations, faith-based groups, and non-governmental organizations.

-Assistance programmes
+Assistance programs

 Section 3 of the act amends part I of the Foreign Assistance Act of 1961 by adding a new section 135.
 Under this provision, the President is authorized to furnish assistance, on such terms as the President may determine, to provide basic care and services for orphans and other vulnerable children in developing countries.
 Eligible activities include strengthening family- and community-based care, improving access to food, shelter, education, and health care, reducing barriers such as school fees, preventing exploitation and abuse, supporting inheritance and property rights, and providing psychosocial support for children affected by HIV/AIDS and other crises.

 In assisting, the act encourages collaboration with host-country governments, community-based organizations, and international partners in order to build sustainable systems of care for children and families.